-Monday and Wednesday, 12:30pm - 4:00pm
+Monday and Wednesday, 1:00pm - 4:00pm

 The Tulane University Adult Cystic Fibrosis (CF) Program clinic is located on the 7th floor of the Tulane Medical Center at the Tulane Lung Center.
-Our doctors are board-certified pulmonologists and faculty at Tulane University School of Medicine with particular expertise in the clinical care for adults with cystic fibrosis.
+Our doctors are board-certified pulmonologists and faculty at Tulane University School of Medicine with expertise in the clinical care for adults with cystic fibrosis.
 The Tulane University Adult CF Program is one of the CF Foundation-Accredited Care Centers providing the highest quality of interdisciplinary specialized care for people with CF. We welcome the opportunity to work with patients and primary care physicians in Louisiana and throughout the Southeast.

 For more information, visit www.cff.org

 Any general inquiries can be sent to: email@example.com

 As CF is a multi-organ system disease affecting the lives of both the patient and his/her family, our CF team includes the following interdisciplinary healthcare professionals:

 Our CF physicians and providers are responsible for pulmonary care in both the outpatient clinic and in-patient management of adult patients with CF in Louisiana and the Southeastern United States.
 Our physicians and providers strive to provide optimal clinical care for our patients while conducting research that will increase our understanding of CF and improve the lives of our patients.